 Professor Charles is an historian of the United States (broadly speaking) who researches and publishes on the history of the FBI.
 He has focused on its intersections with gay and lesbian history, political surveillance, British intelligence, obscenity regulation, and American politics and diplomacy.
 He’s currently writing a history of the FBI pre-1908 to 2018; it is meant to be a synthesis of FBI scholarship plus original research.

-A leading historian of the FBI, he’s published multiple books and numerous articles and has appeared on C-SPAN, NPR’s “All Things Considered” & “On Point,” NY Public Radio’s “The Take Away,” Australian radio’s “Rear Vision,” the History Channel, and in a Yahoo News documentary.
+A leading historian of the FBI and public scholar, he’s written three books on the Bureau, numerous articles, and has appeared on C-SPAN, NPR’s “All Things Considered” & “On Point,” NY Public Radio’s “The Take Away,” Australian radio’s “Rear Vision,” the History Channel, and in a Yahoo News documentary.
 He has also given talks across the United States and in Europe.
-Dr. Charles has been referenced in the New York Times (twice), Washington Post, Christian Science Monitor, Le Parisien Magazine, La Croix, de Volksrants (Netherlands), Folha de S. Paulo (Brazil), Business Standard (India), Australian Broadcasting Corp., NBC News, Yahoo News, Time Magazine, and PBS News Hour while contributing multiple OpEd and historical pieces as a public scholar to illuminate popular understanding of contemporary events.
+Dr. Charles has been interviewed & referenced in the New York Times (3x), Washington Post, Christian Science Monitor, Le Parisien Magazine, La Croix, de Volksrants (Netherlands), Folha de S. Paulo (Brazil), Business Standard (India), Australian Broadcasting Corp., NBC News, Yahoo News, Time Magazine, and PBS News Hour while contributing multiple OpEd and historical pieces as a public scholar to illuminate popular understanding of contemporary events.